Dedicated to serving Santa Clarita Valley, Ventura County, Los Angeles County, and surrounding areas Devoted Advocacy During Your Time of Need

 This essentially means that judges will now have a wider lens to evaluate whether a parent who’s committed domestic violence should be trusted with custody, specifically when firearms are involved.
 SB 899 strengthens California’s stance that child safety in custody matters always comes first.
 By expanding the scope of firearm violations courts must weigh, the law doubles down on protecting children in custody disputes where domestic violence is already a factor.

-The family law changes coming in 2026 clearly show that California is trying to make the family law system both faster and safer.
+The family law changes coming in 2026 clearly show that California is trying to make the family law system more efficient and secure.
 These reforms aren’t necessarily about adding more rules for the sake of it.
 They remove significant barriers where cooperation exists and add safeguards where danger does.
 It’s California’s latest step toward a family law system that better matches the realities families face every day.

-If you have questions about how these California family law updates may affect your case, the Law Offices of Steven B. Chroman, P.C. is here to help.
-Call us at (661) 255-1800 or email office@chromanlaw.com to schedule a consultation.
+If you have questions about how these California family law updates may affect your case, the Law Offices of Steven B. Chroman is here to help.
+Contact our office today at (661)-255-1800 or email office@chromanlaw.com to schedule a consultation.

 Read More